 In addition to the daily scan, the apps audit can be run manually at any time.

 As well as providing a quick and easy way to block risky apps, the third-party apps audit also enables G Suite administrators to monitor apps that have access to corporate data and discover immediately if there have been any violations of data access or company policy (for example, downloading data to a private account).

-The third-party apps audit now also has a new “auto-remove” feature for blacklisting apps.
-When Spinbackup detects installation or authorization of a 3rd-party app, it will check it against the blacklist and remove permissions automatically if it exists in the blacklist, Spinbackup removes the permissions associated with it.
+The third-party apps audit now also has a new “auto-remove” feature for blacklisting apps, reinforcing robust security measures.
+When Spinbackup detects the installation or authorization of a third-party app, it automatically checks it against the blacklist.
+If the app is found in the blacklist, Spinbackup removes the permissions associated with it.